spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

   install ip-webcam from playstore https://play.google.com/store/apps/details?id=com.pas.webcam on your phone

+  in this app you can chang port settings resolution and framerate

   conect android phone with usb cable not over network (network is to slow)

+  i change fps to 15 on an very old s2 and resolution 320x240 but with a better phone no problems with higher resolutions

+  also you can disable network on android  it is not need

   start adb